-The Moondrop Aria is an affordable single 10mm LCP diaphragm and CCAW voice coil dynamic driver universal IEM.
+A review of the Moondrop Aria which is an affordable single 10mm LCP diaphragm and CCAW voice coil dynamic driver universal IEM.
 It is priced at $79.99

-Disclaimer: The Moondrop Aria sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This sample was sent to us in exchange for our honest opinion.
 We thank the team at Moondrop and Shenzhen Audio for giving us this opportunity.

-To read more about Moondrop products we have previously reviewed on Headfonics, click here.
+To read more about Moondrop products we have previously featured on Headfonics, click here.

 It checks all the boxes that I am looking for in a budget IEM - affordable, comfortable, and fun sounding.
 True to Moondrop’s line-ups, the Aria both give you a bang for your buck both in terms of aesthetics and a likable sound signature.